 Temperatures and leaves are falling, but there’s still plenty of activity and ways to enjoy the outdoors.
-Check out our list of 17 best things to do in the Lehigh Valley this fall.
+Check out our list of the 17 best things to do in the Lehigh Valley this fall.
 Many are outdoors and can be done at your own pace but give you the flavors and fun of the season.
 Make The Sayre Mansion your home base during an autumn getaway to the Lehigh Valley.

 1. Autumn Hawk Watch